tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/io_ops.md

   A `SparseTensor` that may be used as a handle for feeding a value, but not evaluated directly.

-## Readers

-TensorFlow provides a set of Reader classes for reading data formats.
-For more information on inputs and readers, see [Reading data](../../how_tos/reading_data/index.md).

 - - -